 Hydration: Pre race hydration is key.
 Aim to drink 500ml-1000ml of fluid in the build up to the race, ideally 500ml 2-3 hours at breakfast and 500ml in the build up to the event.
 Don’t drink just water, SiS GO Electrolyte or SiS GO Hydro can increase fluid absorption and retention, meaning there will be less stops for the toilet during the race(5).

-Snacking: A pre race snack is perfect to ensure we dont eat everything at once for breakfast, which could cause stomach discomfort.
+Snacking: A pre race snack is perfect to ensure we don’t eat everything at once for breakfast, which could cause stomach discomfort.
 A GO Energy Bar or GO Energy Bar Plus Caffeine, 30 minutes before you start will help ‘top up’ your energy stores.

 Key Consideration 3: During the Race

 - For shorter rides less than 90 minutes, focus on hydration and electrolyte intake.
 If you have trained using a caffeine product such as SiS GO Hydro + Caffeine, this should be taken just before the ride to kick in and last you short length of the race.